Derek Schmidt: Other

-Campaign for Kansas governor
+2022 Kansas gubernatorial election

 In March 2021, Schmidt became the first major Republican candidate to enter the race against incumbent Democrat Laura Kelly for governor of Kansas in the 2022 election cycle.
 Schmidt named former Kansas Republican Party Chairman Kelly Arnold as his campaign treasurer.
 A Schmidt-aligned political action committee, Our Way of Life PAC, launched the previous week and announced plans to spend money in a push to unite Republicans around Schmidt.
 One of Schmidt's opponents in the Republican primary election was former governor Jeff Colyer, but Colyer dropped out of the race for the nomination due to ill health in August 2021, and endorsed Schmidt.

 Schmidt said he would "welcome" the support of former president Donald Trump in the race and said he felt Trump's agenda "was very good for Kansas."
 Schmidt was endorsed by Colyer and Trump, and also by former vice-president Mike Pence and former secretary of state Mike Pompeo.
 Several months before Bob Dole died in December 2021, he issued an endorsement of Schmidt for governor, jointly with his fellow former U.S. Senator Pat Roberts.

 Schmidt did not receive the endorsement of three of his former Republican superiors: former governor Bill Graves, former United States Senator Nancy Kassebaum, and former Kansas Attorney General Carla Stovall.
 They all endorsed Kelly in the race, as Graves and Kassebaum had done four years earlier against a different Republican nominee.
-Kelly won the general election 50% to 47%.
+Kelly won the general election by 49.5% to 47.3%.